thailanelopes/thailanelopes/README.md

 <p align="left">

- A young woman in love with Science, Technology and Innovation!🧑‍💻❤️
+ A young woman in love with Science, Technology and Innovation!🧑‍💻❤️ **📫 You can get more information about me at https://linktr.ee/thailanelopes**

  I'm a information systems student at the Federal University of Goiás.
 Software Development Engineer.